 About the Personalausweis

-The Personalausweis (nPA) is the German national ID card, which supports electronic identity verification.
-It can be used for online authentication, as it includes an RFID chip which can be read using a card reader or a mobile phone with NFC (using the AusweisApp app).
-The nPA can also be used for in-app authentication and identity verification, in combination with NFC.
+The Personalausweis (nPA) is the German national ID card that supports electronic identity verification.
+It can be used for online authentication, as it includes an RFID chip that can be read by:

 - Personal information and a picture of the holder are visible on the card, but also stored in the card’s chip.